robertsmrek/Parallel-RGB-Histogram-Computation-with-OpenMP/README.md

 ## Notes and Extensions

 -   **Performance:** The parallel (local histograms) approach is usually the best performance/accuracy trade-off.
-It minimizes contention by having each thread compute its own local histograms, which are then merged into the final histograms
+It minimizes contention by having each thread compute its own local histograms, which are then merged into the final histograms.
+This approach can be extended to other parallel programming models (e.g., MPI, CUDA).